ashutoshpurushottam/BoundServiceApp/README.md

 ## Note

 This is an app written for teaching purpose.
-Please do not use for any proudction app.
+Please do not use this code for any proudction app.